IgorLadnik/TraderService/README.md

 ### Testing

 Integration tests are placed in project *TraderServiceTest* (directory .\Test) in class [*GqlControllerTests*]().
-Well-known NUnit package is used for testing.
 In-memory service is used for integration tests (please see *IntegrationTest* base class for tests).
 This approach is considerably reduces efforts to develop integration tests.
 Tests may be run out-of-the-box since they create and initially fill database.